kburson/Udacity-FSJS-Unit-3/README.md

 # These should be passed to service using Kubernetes secrets or some other secure config
 POSTGRES_PASSWORD=password123

+# This modifies how long auth token is valid before it expires
+TOKEN_EXPIRY_MINUTES=10

 # the following are used for password cryptography
 SALT_ROUNDS=10